MahsaPaknezhad/MahsaPaknezhad.github.io/_teaching/2022-ICASSP.md

 location: "Singapore"
 ---

-As part of the Biomedical Signal Analysis and Healthcare course held at the International Conference on Acoustics, Speech & Singal Processing Conference.
+As part of the Biomedical Signal Analysis and Healthcare course held at the International Conference on Acoustics, Speech & Signal Processing Conference.